 A community of artists, educators and scholars, the Conservatory enrolls more than 600 students in a comprehensive array of liberal arts and professional degree programs in Composition; Dance; Instrumental Studies; Jazz Studies; Keyboard Studies; Music Education/Music Therapy; Music Theory and Musicology; Theatre; and Vocal Studies.

-Manager of Admissions: Julie Koch (kochjc@umkc.edu)
+Manager of Admissions: Jordan Davis (umkccadmissions@umkc.edu)

-To schedule an appointment with one of the staff above, please contact the front desk in
+To schedule an appointment with one of the staff above, please contact the front desk in Grant Hall – 816-235-2900

 The Conservatory is an active participant in mid-America's most important cultural center, Kansas City.
 This geographical setting provides students with the opportunity to hear and work with the Conservatory's own talented artist-faculty and internationally known artists who perform in the area.
 The UMKC Conservatory traces its lineage to a merger of two early Kansas City conservatories, the Kansas City Conservatory of Music and the Horner Institute of Fine Arts.
 A second merger in 1959 joined the Conservatory with the University of Kansas City.
 In 1963, the private University of Kansas City became a part of the state university system as UMKC, with the Conservatory as a component college.
 In 2019, a final merger brought together the Conservatory of Music and Dance with the UMKC Department of Theatre to become the UMKC Conservatory.